ZinggJM/GxEPD2/README.md

 - ES103TC1     10.3" grey levels, 1872x1404, on Waveshare e-Paper IT8951 Driver HAT

 ### I can and will only support e-paper panels I have!
-- I can't accept panel donations to add support to GxEPD2 currently, I need a break.
+- I can accept panel donations to add support to GxEPD2.
-- I can take note of panels of interest for users, to maybe add support later.
+- But only few panels at any time, and only panels from known sources.
+- Adding support will take as much time as needed.

 ### Version 1.5.9
 - added Power Save command (PWS) to GDEY075T7 init (issue with dithered bitmaps)